DashaVasilenko/Fractals3D/README.md

 # Fractals3D
-Fractals3D is a program for creating 3D fractals of different types.
+Fractals3D is a program for creating 3D fractals of different types, color them and morph and change the lighting and background.

 ## Author
 Daria Vasilenko